kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received a WiML Travel Fund grant for ICML 2020 [ June ]
 - I have been asked to speak at the STSI STEAM/STEM camp [ July ]
 - I have been invited to moderate a panel the Transform 2020 event [ July ]
+- I will be co-planning a casual ACL Black in AI Social [ July ]

 ## 2019